abdush/aws-projects/cv-resume-challenge/README.md

 TODO:
 If you don't want to disable block public access settings for your bucket but you still want your website to be public, you can create a Amazon CloudFront distribution to serve your static website

+## CloudFront distribution

+create CF OAC and CF distribution to access s3 bucket.
+We can block public access to bucket and update bucket policy to only allow access from OAC

+required config are for
+- origin (s3 bucket id, domain name, and OAC id) - before you have to create OAC resource with type s3.
+- default cache behaviour: this references AWS managed cache optimized policy
+- viewer certificate: default certificate provided by AWS which supports HTTPS connections using CF domain name (doesn't support custom domains - for that we need to create certificate in ACM and reference here)

+We update the bucket policy to allow read access only from CF service matching our created distribution arn The deployment for CF takes some time | 5mins.

+Now if we test access from s3 endpoint we should get 403.
+We can only access through CF domain (ex. https://d18mhgp0szxckk.cloudfront.net/)

+## Register domain name

+You can either use Route53 or another domain registrar to buy a new domain.
+In this case I have used namecheap to register domain ahussein.pro for about $4 for first year.
+Next is to create Route53 hosted zone with the same domain name and then add a record of type A (Alias) which points the domain name to our cloudfront domain name.
+Once this is done we need to get the route53 name servers for our hosted zone and update those in our namecheap DNS service.